lmweber/lmweber.github.io/pages/research_interests.md

 ### Unsupervised statistical methods

-I am interested in developing improved statistical methods for unsupervised analyses in high-throughput and high-dimensional biological data, including mass cytometry (CyTOF), single-cell RNA sequencing, and spatial transcriptomics.
+I am interested in developing improved statistical methods for unsupervised analyses in high-throughput and high-dimensional biological data, including spatial transcriptomics, single-cell RNA sequencing, and mass cytometry (CyTOF).
 This includes techniques such as clustering and dimension reduction.
 I am also interested in making these methods accessible through the development of user-friendly computational data analysis pipelines.

 Key papers: